arapulido/katacoda-scenarios/autoscaling-k8s/step2_1.md

 ## Containers

-From the Host Map, clicking on the dropdown in the upper right that reads `Hosts` you can select `Containers` and you will get a visualization of all the containers that are running in your infrastructure:
+From the Host Map, clicking on the dropdown in the upper left that reads `Hosts` you can select `Containers` and you will get a visualization of all the containers that are running in your infrastructure:

 ![Screenshot of Drowpdown](autoscaling-k8s/assets/containers_dropdown.png)
 ![Screenshot of Containers](autoscaling-k8s/assets/containers.png)

 ## Service Map

-As our application is receiving regular traffic and it is instrumented for APM, we should start seeing some traces arriving to Datadog.
-Those traces are used to build a diagram of our application.
-You can check it navigating to the [Service Map](https://app.datadoghq.com/apm/map):
+As our application receives traffic and is instrumented for APM, we should start seeing some traces arriving within Datadog.
+Those traces are used to build a diagram of our application’s activity.
+You can view this diagram by navigating to the [Service Map](https://app.datadoghq.com/apm/map):

 ![Screenshot of Service Map](autoscaling-k8s/assets/service_map.png)